Cognigy/Documentation/docs/en/docs/ai/installation/migration/kustomize-to-helm-migration.md

 ```
 1. Rename the databases and create new users.
 In Cognigy.AI Helm Chart, we have renamed `service-analytics-collector-provider` database to `service-analytics-collector` and `service-analytics-conversation-collector-provider` to `service-analytics-conversation`.
 To rename the databases, execute the following script, fill in the password values in advance (see the comments inside the script).
 Check the root username for MongoDB Helm installation (`root` or `admin`) and use that as <root_username> while migrating the databases.

 ???+ attention "MongoDB Migration Script Compatibility"
-       The script below is only compatible with the [cognigy-mongodb-helm-chart](https://github.com/Cognigy/cognigy-mongodb-helm-chart).
+    The script below is compatible with the [cognigy-mongodb-helm-chart](https://github.com/Cognigy/cognigy-mongodb-helm-chart) only.
 If you are using any other MongoDB service (for example, MongoDB Atlas), you need to find compatible commands for your database service to rename the databases.

    ```bash
    kubectl exec -it -n mongodb mongodb-0 bash